About the global proxy

 Before configuring your Global Proxy clients and devices to proxy through the Smoothwall, you must do the following:

-You must make sure that your Smoothwall has at least one internal, and one external interface configured.
-See the help topic, Adding new interface connections.
+You must make sure that your Smoothwall has at least one internal, and one external interface configured, see our help topic, Adding new interface connections.

 Global Proxy needs users to be authenticated via NTLM.
-Therefore, you must set up your Smoothwall to use Active Directory.
-See the help topic, Managing directories.
+Therefore, you must set up your Smoothwall to use Active Directory, see our help topic, Managing directories.

 Users using Global Proxy must be authenticated using NTLM, providing at least one layer of protection between the user, and the proxy server and service.
-You must set up your Smoothwall with the correct NTLM authentication policy.
-See the help topic, Creating an NTLM authentication policy.
+You must set up your Smoothwall with the correct NTLM authentication policy, see our help topic, Creating an NTLM authentication policy.

 External devices that have been redirected to Global Proxy can't access the block page configured on your Smoothwall fully.
 We recommend that you create an additional plain text block page and upload it to your Smoothwall.
 You can then create a block page policy for users of the Global Proxy using NTLM method.